beryllium/kaboom/README.md

 Maybe you just want to have some deeper insight into a particular type of `if` condition that is peppered throughout your codebase.

-Regardless, this libary is here for your needs - whether you want a helpful log entry, or you're just looking for an earth-shattering Kaboom.
+Regardless, this library is here for your needs - whether you want a helpful log entry, or you're just looking for an earth-shattering Kaboom.

 ## Contributions Welcome